List of EastEnders characters introduced in 1997: Annie Palmer

 tough-nut business woman', author Kate Lock has described her as "a rather terrifying creation, a kind of dominatrix without the dungeon.
 A verbal Miss Whiplash, she tore strips off anyone who crosses her."
-As well as managing various enterprises, Annie has a brief fling with Conor Flaherty (Seán Gleeson), and almost starts a relationship with Gianni di Marco (Marc Bannerman) until her father tells her that Gianni may be her half-brother.
+As well as managing various enterprises, Annie has a brief fling with Conor Flaherty (Seán Gleeson) and almost starts a relationship with Gianni di Marco (Marc Bannerman) until her father tells her that Gianni may be her half-brother.
 Annie later becomes involved with fellow businessman Steve Owen (Martin Kemp), but he eventually rejects her, leaving her humiliated.

 Vanessa Carlton

-Vanessa Carlton, played by Adele Salem, is a professional business woman who works for a property development company.
+Vanessa Carlton, played by Adele Salem, is a professional businesswoman who works for a property development company.
 Vanessa arrives at Deals on Wheels because she is looking for a reliable company like Evans Executive Cars to drive her company's clients round various commercial properties.
-Vanessa says she would like to speak to the owner who is Barry Evans, who is not present, but is telephoned by Robbie Jackson, to come to Deals on Wheels, as the only others present are Huw Edwards and Lenny Wallace.
+Vanessa says she would like to speak to the owner Barry Evans, who is not present, but is telephoned by Robbie Jackson, to come to Deals on Wheels, as the only others present are Huw Edwards and Lenny Wallace.
 All three are trying to chat up Vanessa, but she is immediately wise to this and is not interested.
 When Barry arrives he and Vanessa go over to the Queen Victoria Public House for lunch to discuss potential business.
 Vanessa is most interested in the fact that Barry runs two businesses, (Deals on Wheels and Manor Wood), as Barry's father Roy Evans, has recently gone into semi-retirement and has handed the day-to-day running of the businesses over to Barry.
 She also seems interested that there is a lot of money involved in the businesses.
 Vanessa tells Barry that she has come to Evans Executive Cars as she has heard of their good reputation through one of her clients.
-Vanessa seems impressed and tells Barry that Evans Executive Cars has won the Contract she is offering.
+Vanessa seems impressed and tells Barry that Evans Executive Cars has won the contract she is offering.
 A romance quickly develops between Vanessa and Barry.
 Vanessa is shown to be smart, intelligent, bi-lingual, classy and sophisticated and as such Vanessa appears to be out of Barry's league.
 Barry himself is aware of this and initially feels insecure around her, but his confidence eventually begins to grow.
 This helped by continued encouragement from Vanessa.
-Barry for his part cannot believe his luck that someone like himself has a partner that is some like Vanessa and moves swiftly in terms of the romance.
+Barry for his part cannot believe his luck that someone like himself has a partner like Vanessa and moves swiftly in terms of the romance.